-The Reno A & E Model T-110 Detector digitally measures changes in the resonant frequency of a parallel tuned resonant circuit (loop / lead-in) to determine if a vehicle has entered the detection zone.
-The detector applies an excitation voltage to the loop circuit resulting in the loop oscillating at its resonant frequency.
+The Reno A & E Model T-210 Detector digitally measures changes in the resonant frequency of two independent parallel tuned resonant circuits (loop / lead-in) to determine if a vehicle has entered the detection zones.
+The detector applies an excitation voltage to each loop circuit resulting in the loop oscillating at its resonant frequency.
 The current flow in the loop wire creates magnetic fields around the loop wire.
 When a vehicle passes over the loop area, the conductive metal of the vehicle causes a loading of the loop's magnetic fields.
 The loading decreases the loop inductance, which causes the resonant frequency to increase.
 By continuously sampling the loop's resonant frequency, the magnitude and rate of change can be determined.
 If the frequency change exceeds a selectable threshold (set by the sensitivity settings), the detector will activate an output signal.
 If the rate of change is slow, typical of environmental drift, the detector will continuously track and compensate for the change.
 The detector also monitors the loop frequency for out of range conditions such as an opened or shorted loop circuit.

-The detector's oscillator circuit supplies the excitation voltage that is coupled to the loop circuit by a loop isolation transformer.
+The detector scans the loop / lead-in circuits connected to each detector channel.
+The scanning method alternates the on and off cycle of each channel's loop circuit such that only one channel's loop circuit is active at a given time.
+Each channel's oscillator circuit supplies the excitation voltage that is coupled to the loop circuit by a loop isolation transformer.
 The transformer provides high common mode isolation between the loop and detector electronics, which allows the detector to operate on poor quality loops including a single short to ground.
 The transformer also limits the amount of static energy (lightning) that can transfer to the detector electronics.
 A spark gap transient suppression device is connected across the loop inputs to the isolation transformer.
 This device will dissipate static charges prior to the transformer.
 The loop input is also filtered for 60-cycle noise.
 A network of three capacitors is connected to the detector side of the isolation transformer.
 The capacitors can be switched in or out of the oscillator circuit to shift the frequency of the loop circuit thus providing frequency separation between adjacent loops.